TheSMSWorks/smsw-go-sdk/README.md

-# Go API client for The SMW Works
+# Go API client for The SMS Works

 The SMS Works provides a low-cost, reliable SMS API for developers.
 Pay only for delivered texts, all failed messages are refunded.